f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

    Your Runner window should look like:

    |image102|

+   As you can see from the screenshot or your own Collection Runner screen, we will be sending 3 requests (Steps 1-3 in Lab 1.5).
+Each request has a *unit test* implemented in JavaScript to ensure it's ok to continue to the next request when using the Collection Runner.
+The Runner will step through each request unless one of the tests fails.

 #.
 Click the :guilabel:`Run Lab 1.5 - Buil...` button

 #.
 The results window will now populate.
 You will see each request in the